cezarmathe/tvcx-stack-core/README.md

 You need to fill these files:

 - ssl/consul/templates/eri.conf - data for the Consul certificate
-- ssl/fabio/templates/eri.conf - data for the Fabio certificate
 - ssl/vault/templates/eri.conf - data for the Vault certificate

 - etc/nomad.d/config_template/eri.conf - data for the Nomad configuration file template